 How Much Soda Can You Drink While Pregnant?

-Whether you consume soda containing sugar or artificial sweeteners, the risk of preterm pregnancy exists in both cases.
-The caffeine in soda can be refreshing, but it can be harmful to the foetus.
+Whether you consume soda containing sugar or artificial sweeteners, the caffeine in soda can be refreshing, but it can be harmful to the foetus.
 A study by the American College of Obstetricians and Gynaecologists shows that a pregnant woman should not consume more than 200 mg of caffeine per day.
 One serving of soda has between 32-42 mg of caffeine.
 Hence, if you limit your daily consumption of soda to one serving per day, you are safe.